Halifax house price index

-House prices in the three months to July 2018 were 3.3% higher than in the same three months a year earlier.
+House prices in April 2021 were 8.2% higher than the same month a year earlier.

 The Halifax House Price Index is the UK's longest running monthly house price series with data covering the whole country going back to January 1983.

 From this data, a "standardised" house price is calculated and property price movements on a like-for-like basis (including seasonal adjustments) are analysed over time.
-The annual change is calculated as an average for the latest three months compared with the same period a year earlier.
-These figures provide a better picture of the underlying trend compared to a monthly year-on-year number as they smooth out any short-term fluctuations.
+The annual change figure is calculated by comparing the current month non-seasonally adjusted figure with the same month a year earlier.

 The Halifax House Price Index ("Index") is owned exclusively by Markit Group Limited and its affiliates ("IHS Markit") and published by Lloyds Bank plc ("Lloyds") on behalf of IHS Markit.
 Lloyds is the sole person who submits data to IHS Markit in order for IHS Markit to produce the Index.
 As publisher and sole submitter to the Index, Lloyds and its affiliates are not responsible for, and are not in any way liable to you or anyone else, for any inaccuracies, errors or omissions, regardless of cause, in the data contained in the Index or the Index itself.

 The Index is prepared from information that IHS Markit and Lloyds believes is collated with care, but IHS Markit and/or Lloyds do not make any warranty, guarantee or representation as to its accuracy, timeliness or completeness, or its fitness for any particular purpose.
 The Index is provided on an "as is", "where is" basis.
 IHS Markit reserves the right to vary or discontinue the Index at any time for regulatory or other reasons.
 Various factors, including external factors beyond IHS Markit and Lloyds' control might necessitate material changes to the Index.